ltrgoddard/thesis/temp.markdown

 > operational identity’ —J.H.
 Prynne.[^1]

 \noindent This thesis offers a survey of the context in which the British poet J.H.
-Prynne began his literary career, focussing specifically on the period between 1955 and 1975 and seeking to reorient critical attention towards certain traditions, influences and social and literary *milieux* which have been overlooked in scholarship to date.
+Prynne began his literary career, focusing specifically on the period between 1955 and 1975 and seeking to reorient critical attention towards certain traditions, influences and social and literary *milieux* which have been overlooked in scholarship to date.